What sort of books do you write?

 I loved Momentum, but my plan is to self-publish all future titles.

 Are publishing rights available?

-Print rights are available for the Helix series.
+Print rights are available for all titles.
 You are welcome to contact my literary agent, Xavier Waterkeyn.

 Are film or television rights available?